Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method_Fetch.md

   return (maybe,direction, epsilon)
 ```
 ## Analysis:
+C being one holds for the same reason as before.
 This orcale's work is again bounded by O(nm) and again depth O(log(n)+log(m)).
+### Warning D uncertainty:
+D is independent of scaling A and b, so the equation looking like condition number makes sense.
 # Conclusion:
 For a well behaved system of linear inequalitites, the fetch method with one of the orcales uses
 depth ```O(log(n)*D^2*log(R/r))``` and work ```O(nmD^2*log(R/r))```.